Geometric Rates of Convergence for Kernel-based Sampling Algorithms: Experiments

 In each of the datasets, we further randomly split the training data into $10\%$ validation and $90\%$ training.
 We train the logistic regression model on the new training data, and we use the validation set as a proxy to the unseen test set distribution.
 We build the kernel matrix $\bK$ and the affinity vector $\bz$, and we run different variants of sampling algorithms to choose samples from the training set to approximate the discrete validation set distribution in the Fisher kernel space.
 Once the training set samples are extracted, we rebuild the logistic regression model only on the selected samples, and we report negative test likelihood on unseen test data to show how well has the respective algorithm built a model specific dataset summary.

-The algorithms we run are WKH, SBQ, $m$-SBQ and $m$-WKH, where $m$ represents the number of machines used to select $k$ samples for different values of $k$.
-The smaller \texttt{ChemReact} data fitted on a single machine, so we run WKH and SBQ on single machine.
+\texttt{ChemReact} is small enough to fit on a single machine, so we run WKH and SBQ on a single machine.
 To present the tradeoff, we also run $5$-WKH and $5$-SBQ.
-These are about $5$ times faster than their single machine counterparts, but they degrade in predictive performance.
-For the baselines, we use the coreset selection algorithm and random data selection as implemented by~\citet{HugginsCB16}.
-The results are presented in Figure~\ref{fig:coresets}.
-We note that our algorithm yields a significantly better predictive performance compared to random subsets and coresets with the same size of the training subset across different subset sizes.
+These are about five times faster than their single machine counterparts, but they degrade in predictive performance.
+Our aim is to compare distributed WKH/SBQ against their single machine counterparts.
+For completeness, we also include the results of coreset selection algorithm and random data selection as implemented by~\citet{HugginsCB16}, since these algorithms were tested by~\citet{Khanna2019} on the same problem.
+To keep the focus on our goal of distributing WKH/SBQ, we do not compare against other coreset algorithms, since coreset construction is not the central goal of this paper.
 We note that generally SBQ has better performance numbers than WKH for same $k$ across different values of $k$.
 Note that \texttt{WebSpam} and \texttt{CovType} were too big to run on a single machine, and they are thus perfect examples to illustrate the impact and usefulness of the distributed algorithm.
-The m-WKH-1 experiment presented in Figure~\ref{fig:coresets} is obtained by averaging the output of a single split of the dataset run on one of the machines (as was done by~\citet{Khanna2019} to scale up sine they do not have the distributed algorithm to work with).
-All the experiments were run on 12-core 16Gb RAM machines.

-\paragraph{Conclusion:}
+All the experiments were run on 12-core 16GB RAM machines.
+For all the experiments we conducted, the variance over multiple runs of the distributed algorithm was very low (almost $0$), and the trend of relative performance remained the same.

+The results are presented in Figure~\ref{fig:coresets}.
+The algorithms we run are WKH, SBQ, $s$-SBQ and $s$-WKH, where $s$ represents the number of machines used to select $m$ samples for different values of $m$.
+The s-WKH-1 experiment uses only the output of a single split out of $s$ draws from the dataset, run on only one of the machines.
+For completeness, we also include ``Random'' which selects the data points uniformly at random, and ``Coreset'' which was proposed by~\citet{HugginsCB16}.

+\section{Conclusion}